 Compliance and Security

-Campus Labs treats the security of our Clients’ data and Constituent data with utmost importance.
+Anthology treats the security of our Clients’ data and Constituent data with utmost importance.
 We take many precautions at the infrastructure and software layers to deliver the highest level of protection for your Personal Information and other additional Constituent data provided by you or our Clients.
-Campus Labs owns and operates the database and web servers that host Clients' websites and, stores Client and Constituent data, including your Personal Information.
+Anthology owns and operates the database and web servers that host Clients' websites and, stores Client and Constituent data, including your Personal Information.
 These servers are protected by securely configured firewalls that prevent data from being accessed via the Internet.
 Each of our Client's data, Personal Information, and other additional Constituent data are stored in a dedicated database; this prevents the intrusion or corruption of data.
 In addition, our Clients' data catalogs cannot see or access each other's data.

 Measures have been taken to make transactions secure for Members on our Sites and transaction pages.
 Login, and administrative activity are transmitted over an industry standard Secure Socket Layer (“SSL”).
 All transactions encrypt your Personal Information to prevent unauthorized access as the information travels over the Internet.